davidsantiago/rules_kotlin/README.md

 [Skydoc documentation](https://bazelbuild.github.io/rules_kotlin)

+# A fork of kotlin_rules for Kotlin 1.3 by @loreto
+As of December 3, 2018, the official version of kotlin_rules does not support Kotlin 1.3.
+This fork updates the rules so that the use the 1.3.10 release of the Kotlin compiler.

+Limitations:
++ Kotlin 1.3 removes the need for a runtime library.
+As a result I've removed that dependency from the Bazel rules.
+That means that you can not use this fork for both 1.3 and 1.2 versions of Kotlin.
++ The test suite should be expanded more to test 1.3 specific features.

 # Announcements
 * <b>August 14, 2018.</b> Js support.
 No documentation yet but see the nested example workspace `examples/node`.
 * <b>August 14, 2018.</b> Android support.
 No documentation but it's a simple integration. see